Pylons/pyramid_chameleon/docs/index.rst

 .. index::
    single: template renderer side effects

-Side Effects of Rendering a Chameleon Template
+Side effects of rendering a Chameleon template
 ----------------------------------------------

 When a Chameleon template is rendered from a file, the templating